 Surface and groundwater levels showed mixed trends throughout the District over the last week.
 The majority of the United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at median levels for this time of year.
 The wells in the northern portion of the KB are mostly completed in the Floridan aquifer and the wells in southern KB in the surficial aquifer system.
-Surface and groundwater levels decreased across most of the Kissimmee Basin.
+About 75% of the Kissimmee Basin surface water stations and one-third of the Floridan stations decreased since last week.
+The surficial aquifer levels decreased by 0.04 ft at P-49 (near Frostproof).

-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are 22.10, 20.43, and 21.81 feet, all above the fourteen feet agricultural cut-off.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are 22.43, 20.02, and 21.97 feet, all above the fourteen feet agricultural cut-off.
 The majority of UEC surficial aquifer stations are at median levels for this time of year.
 Groundwater levels are on the low side in the Fort Pierce area of St. Lucie County.
-Water levels decreased in about three quarters of the Lower East Coast stations.
+Water levels increased in about three quarters of the Lower East Coast stations.
 The majority of surface and groundwater stations are at median levels and higher for this time of year.
 Groundwater levels are on the low side in the C-111 Basin and Everglades National Park.

-Groundwater levels decreased in most of the Lower West Coast (LWC) stations since last week.
-The majority of surficial aquifer are at median levels.
-About eighty percent of Lower Tamiami wells are at median levels for this time of year, with the remainder in the lower percentile ranges.
-Approximately eighty percent of the Sandstone aquifer wells are in the lower percentile ranges.
-About three quarters of the Mid-Hawthorn aquifer monitor wells are in the lower percentile ranges, with the remainder at median levels and higher.
+Groundwater levels increased in about 60% of the Lower West Coast (LWC) stations since last week.
+All the surficial aquifer wells are at median levels.
+About eighty-five percent of the Lower Tamiami wells are at median levels for this time of year, with the remainder in the lower percentile ranges.
+Approximately sixty percent of the Sandstone aquifer wells are in the lower percentile ranges.
+About sixty percent of the Mid-Hawthorn aquifer monitor wells are in the lower percentile ranges, with the remainder at median levels and higher.
 Figure 1 summarizes current conditions.